Twin Falls Park

-Please note: Day-use picnic shelters can be reserved between the first Friday in April through the last Sunday in October.
+Day-use picnic shelters can be reserved year-round.
 You can make reservations up to nine months in advance.
 If you require assistance or accommodation to make a reservation, please call 1-844-472-7275.
 A convenience fee of $5 will be charged to make reservations by telephone, in addition to the standard $10 reservation fee.

 This area is also the take-out point for the Murtaugh Reach, the popular Class IV whitewater reach of the Snake River.

 Shoshone Falls Park

 The City of Twin Falls owns and operates the Shoshone Falls/Dierkes Lake Complex.
 The complex offers the following: